Kong/kong/DEVELOPER.md

 cd kong
 ```

-Within the `kong` folder run following Gojira commands to start a development version of the Kong Gateway using PostgreSQL:
+Within the `kong` folder run the following Gojira commands to start a development
+version of the Kong Gateway using PostgreSQL:

 ```bash
 gojira up -pp 8000:8000 -pp 8001:8001